-acts as a member of a group that has been formed for the purpose of the continued conduct of money laundering activities; or

-- achieves a large turnover or substantial profit through commercial money laundering. - 3.
+- a. acts as a member of a criminal organisation; - acts as a member of a group that has been formed for the purpose of the continued conduct of money laundering activities; - achieves a large turnover or substantial profit through commercial money laundering. - 3.
 The offender is also liable to the foregoing penalties where the main offence was committed abroad, provided such an offence is also liable to prosecution at the place of commission.